 - How to Use the Extinction Method for Sleep Training

-Remember, your goal here is to get your baby falling asleep independently.
+Remember, your goal here is to get your baby self-soothing and falling asleep independently.
 That is why people do cry it out or any of the sleep training methods.
 Cry it out is one way to get to the goal of sleeping independently.
 If you don’t feel comfortable with cry it out, you don’t have to do it to get to sleeping independently.
-Look into other methods.
+Look into different sleep training methods.
+All that matters is that baby learns to sleep independently.